Coupled-Cluster Calculations of Infinite Nuclear Matter in the Complete Basis Limit Using Bayesian Machine Learning: Background

 Large-scale studies of infinite nuclear matter in various compositions are important for helping to determine the nuclear equation of state (EoS).
 An accurate determination of the EoS can help studies of neutron stars as it can explain properties such as the relationship between the star's mass and its radius, the thickness of the star's crust, and the rate at which the star will cool down \cite{Ref3}.
 At the scale of atomic nuclei, determining the EoS also links neutron stars to the neutron skin in atomic nuclei and allow for the calculation of the symmetry energy of nuclear matter.
 The symmetry energy is crucial because it relates to the difference between proton and neutron radii in nuclei \cite{Ref8}.

 For this work, we will limit our calculations to an infinite matter system containing only protons and neutrons in various ratios.
 The density of protons in the matter, $\rho_p$, compared to the total density, $\rho$, defines the proton fraction, $x_p$.
-Note that $\rho = \rho_p + \rho_n$, where $\rho_n$ is the density of the neutrons is the matter \cite{Ref3}
+Note that $\rho = \rho_p + \rho_n$, where $\rho_n$ is the density of the neutrons is the matter \cite{Ref3}.

 Changing the proton fraction of the infinite nuclear matter system changes its properties.
-The two types of infinite nuclear matter we will be studying in this work are pure neutron matter (PNM) which has $x_p = 0$ and symmetric nuclear matter (SNM), which has $x_p = 0.5$.
+The two types of infinite nuclear matter that we will study in this work are pure neutron matter (PNM), which has $x_p = 0$ and symmetric nuclear matter (SNM), which has $x_p = 0.5$.

-From the proton fraction, we can define the symmetry energy as the difference between the energy for pure neutron matter and symmetric nuclear matter at a set density \cite{Ref3}:
+From the proton fraction, we define here the symmetry energy as the difference between the energy for pure neutron matter and symmetric nuclear matter at a set density \cite{Ref3}:

+For an in-depth discussion of the symmetry energy, see, for example, Refs. \cite{symE1} and \cite{symE2}.
 In this paper, we are interested in calculating the energy of both pure neutron matter and symmetric nuclear matter, as well as the symmetry energy.
 The nuclear interaction used in all calculations in this paper is NNLO$_{GO}$ \cite{Ref200, Ref201}.
 This potential is an optimized $\Delta$-full interaction that has been calibrated with nuclear matter properties using 17 low-energy coefficients (LECs) to parameterize the interaction at the next-to-next-to leading order (NNLO) level.

 One computational method capable of performing calculations on infinite nuclear matter systems from a many-body approach is coupled-cluster theory (CC) \cite{Ref153, Ref152, Ref147, Ref68, Ref16, Ref154, Ref148, Ref149}.
 Coupled-cluster theory begins with the exponential ansatz, which states that any many-body wavefunction, $|\Psi\rangle$, can be written as the Fermi vacuum state, $|\Phi_0\rangle$, acted on by the exponential operator $e^{\hat{T}}$: